Your views on Sand Dunes at Sandbanks

 This consultation has now closed

 We are asking residents and businesses for their views on the management of sand dunes at Sandbanks in Poole.
-Your views will help us develop the options for sand dune management which we will then formally consult on as part of the Sandbanks Dune Management Study.
+Your views will help us develop the options for sand dune management which we will then formally consult on as part of the Sandbanks Dune Management Study(External link).

 Sandbanks is host to a system of sand dunes which provide a natural form of protection against coastal erosion.
 Dunes are part of the area's character and play an important role creating habitat for rare and protected species.
 However, their spread can result in the build-up of sand affecting access points to the beach and cause wind-blown sand to build-up near to or on property.
 The dune habitat can also be trampled or damaged by beach users.